-These changes to the physical systems reverberate through biological and human systems, which have co-evolved to exist under current conditions.
+These changes in physical conditions reverberate through biological and human systems, which have co-evolved to exist under current conditions.
 A thorough understanding of the ramifications which accompany unmitigated climate change, as well as the complexity of costs and benefits (economic, environmental, and human) associated with climate action, is essential to the core function of the Commission.
 The scientific community is constantly improving and refining the models and projections for various emission reduction scenarios, providing policy makers with increasingly detailed information on which to base its decisions and recommendations.
-It is the ongoing endeavor of the Commission and its working groups to ensure that Maryland is utilizing the best science available to move forward with progress on limiting climate change (or mitigating) and adapting to evolving conditions.
+It is the ongoing endeavor of the Commission and its working groups to ensure that Maryland is utilizing the best science available to move forward with progress on limiting (or mitigating) climate change and adapting to evolving conditions.